cliffale7/the-light/docs/ROADMAP.md

   - Include both joyful and bittersweet memories
   - Memories that reflect different types of human connection

-- [ ] **Enhance whisper system** - Make whispers more impactful
+- [x] **Enhance whisper system** - Make whispers more impactful ✅ COMPLETE
-  - [ ] Increase whisper frequency in later phases
+  - [x] Increase whisper frequency in later phases
-  - [ ] Add visual effects to whispers (fade in/out, subtle animation)
+  - [x] Add visual effects to whispers (fade in/out, subtle animation)
-  - [ ] Consider whispers that reference player's specific journey (sacrifices made, cycles completed)
+  - [x] Consider whispers that reference player's specific journey (sacrifices made, cycles completed)
-  - [ ] Add variety - whispers that are more personal, more cutting
+  - [x] Add variety - whispers that are more personal, more cutting

-- [ ] **Deepen sacrifice mechanic** - Make the choice more meaningful
+- [x] **Deepen sacrifice mechanic** - Make the choice more meaningful ✅ COMPLETE
-  - [ ] Show which memory will be sacrificed before confirming
+  - [x] Show which memory will be sacrificed before confirming
-  - [ ] Add a confirmation dialog with weighty text
+  - [x] Add a confirmation dialog with weighty text
-  - [ ] Visual/audio feedback that emphasizes the loss
+  - [x] Visual feedback that emphasizes the loss
-  - [ ] Track total memories sacrificed across all cycles (persistent stat)
+  - [x] Track total memories sacrificed across all cycles (persistent stat)
+  - [ ] Audio feedback (pending audio assets)

 - [ ] **Story text evolution** - Make phase text more dynamic
   - [ ] Phase text that changes based on number of rebirths